This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Irritability and difficulty sleeping because of itching

-- Fever or red streaks going up your child's arm or leg
+- Your child develops a fever or has red streaks going up his arm or leg.

 Treatment for eczema